x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 ## Migration limitations

 > [!NOTE]
 > The largest single email message that can be migrated is based on the transport configuration for your configuration.
 The default limit is 35 MB.
-To increase this limit, see [Microsoft 365 and Office 365 now support larger email messages](https://www.microsoft.com/microsoft-365/blog/2015/04/15/office-365-now-supports-larger-email-messages-up-to-150-mb/).
+To increase this limit, see [Office 365 now supports larger email messages](https://www.microsoft.com/microsoft-365/blog/2015/04/15/office-365-now-supports-larger-email-messages-up-to-150-mb/).

 Throughput limitations for contacts and calendars completely depend on the quota restrictions for your tenant's service account on the Google G Suite side.